masoomi1/rd-groundwork/README.md

 Hello,

-and welcome, to my beautiful first attempt at a webpage.
+and welcome to my beautiful first attempt at a webpage.
 Isn't it just the prettiest?

 Jonny.